4hiziri/rust-netflood/README.md

 + `-c`: Num of sending packets
 + `-s`: Initial Sequence number of a Netflow packet
 + `-p`: Port
 + `-n`: Not adding padding.
-Netflow v9 specification(RFC 3954) saies that the exporter "SHOULD" insert padding, but not "MUST".
+Netflow v9 specification(RFC 3954) says that the exporter "SHOULD" insert padding, but not "MUST".